-With the coronavirus challenging the U.S. economy, Trump is said to be thinking about major changes that would make EB-5 more enticing to investors and developers: possibly increasing the program’s annual visa limit from 10,000 to 75,000, as well as halving the Targeted Employment Area (TEA) investment amount from $900,000 to $450,000.
+With the coronavirus challenging the U.S. economy, Trump is said to be thinking about major EB-5 visa changes that would make the Immigrant Investor program EB-5 more enticing to investors and developers alike: possibly increasing the program’s annual visa limit from 10,000 to 75,000, as well as halving the Targeted Employment Area (TEA) investment amount from $900,000 to $450,000.

 Currently, COVID-19 anxiety and uncertainty have caused some lenders to pause their practice.
 Billy Meyer, a manager with a Seattle real estate investment firm, says this, “We are taking a 30-day pause.
 No one knows what the hell is going on here.
 The virus is massively outbreaking and we don’t know how bad it will get.”
 Other lenders have adopted a similar wait-and-see response to the pandemic.
 For developers looking to finance for new construction projects, options are limited, including private lenders who demand higher interest rates.

-Any decrease in investment amounts and an increase in visa numbers for EB-5 would be all the more attractive during this current financial maelstrom.
+Any EB-5 visa changes such as, a decrease in the investment amounts or an increase in visa numbers for EB-5 would be all the more attractive during this current financial maelstrom.
 And it would certainly be huge EB5 news.

 Read The Real Deal article

 - OR -

 Regulations, rules, and policies

 0 Best Answers